dotnet/csharplang/proposals/lambda-method-group-defaults.md

                        // and synthesized delegate b'.
 We won't do implicit conversion
 ```

-Anonymous delegates with an array as the last parameter will be unified when the last parameter has the same `params` modifier, regardless of its name.
+Anonymous delegates with an array as the last parameter will be unified when the last parameter has the same `params` modifier and array type, regardless of parameter name.

 ```csharp
 int C(int[] xs) {